-Continuation of FR 101.
-Basic structure of the French language with continued emphasis on listening and reading comprehension and spoken and written expression.
+FR 102 builds upon the foundation of FR 101, which covers basic structure of the French language emphasizing listening and reading comprehension and spoken and written expression.
 Through practice in and outside of class, students learn to use the basic structures of French.
+More emphasis is placed upon reading and writing skills and improving oral communication.

-Prerequisites: FR 101 with a grade of $\ensuremath{\text{C}}$ or better or better or equivalent, or consent of instructor
+FR 101 with a grade of C or better or equivalent or Instructor approval